thanhn062/LogBotPlus-Documentation/README.md

   - *Why is the bot keep sending the same events to tribe log constantly ?*
   - Turn off the bot (F1), press Esc to exit tribe log and move the mouse to change the view camera of the character and then start again.
 This is a bug that I was not be able to fix but it rarely happens due to some pixels of the game on the screen confused the bot
 ## <a name="changelog"/> Change log
+2.7.4
+- Added more detailed debug log
+- Support auto-reconnect for global font
+- Patched "recv() indicated Winsock error 10060" bug
+- Event color now can be read and configure from setting.ini
+- Improved auto-connect algorithm
+- Reduce API calls for license info

-2.7.3 Change log
+2.7.3
-- Added debug.txt
+- Added debug log
-- Switched from API call to NTP server for time sync
+- Switched from API call to NTP server to sync time
 - Patched not responding bot client due to slow API request

 2.7.2